 Each Library hires student employees directly.
 Please submit an application for each library you wish to apply to.

-The Libraries try to hire work study students when possible.
-However, we do hire non work study students as well.
+We try to hire Work Study students when possible.
+However, we do hire non-work study students as well.

 Although individual hours are coordinated at the department level, students usually work an average of 8-10 hours per week.
 Students are not allowed to work more than 20 hours per week total on campus during the academic year.

 Student employees are required to fill out the following forms before they can start working on campus:

 There are over 250 students employed in the Libraries - the majority in O'Neill Library.

 The current starting student pay rate is $12.00 per hour.

 Once your information is processed online and is approved by Student Services, it usually takes about 7-10 days from the time of your first day at work.
 Students will get paid on Friday’s for hours worked during the previous week.